Artificial Grass Cost – 2022 Installation Price Guide

 |Labor cost (outstanding crew with 15+ years of experience)||1,000 sq ft

 |Labor cost (good crew)||1,000 sq ft

-For this guide, we will use the cost of an outstanding crew, at $3.00 per square foot.
-This would roughly be a team of 4-5 people and take 2-3 days to complete.
+For this guide, we will use the cost of an outstanding crew at $3.80 per square foot.
+This would roughly be a team of four to five people and take two to three days to complete.

 You can always go cheap here; however, the last thing you want is to be regretting that decision later down the road when your project is falling apart and the company is out of business or day laborers are nowhere to be found.

 If you are looking to get your installation done right the first time and never have to think about it again, then you will want to pay the extra money to get a solid installation crew to install your project.
 This is definitely not an area to shave off a few dollars.

 Listed below are some of the overhead costs for a legitimate synthetic grass company: